Runner's Forum

 8) -- Lakewood Community School Five Mile Run (Sunday of Memorial Day Weekend)

 One lap around Lake Carasaljo.
 The alternative (or the antidote) to the Spring Lake Five held the day before.
 If there ever was the right race slotted in on the right date on the race calendar, this was that race!
 It was a low-key race for those who didn't want to deal with the 10,000 runners at Spring Lake or a race to run on a long Holiday weekend for those who were shut out of Spring Lake.
 (Or it was a chance for redemption for those who had run lousy at Spring Lake.)
 The race-walk that accompanied the run still exists.
-The run was eliminated around 2000 or 2001 and strangely this date has remained open on every race calendar in this area.
+The run was eliminated around 2000 or 2001 ansoNormal">1.
+Mountain Challenge 15k at Great Gorge (also had a 3k) Vernon, New Jersey

 2. Hacklebarney Hill Climb 15k & 5k (Pottersville, NJ)